gracelang/language/spec.md

 `max(a, b)` have different canonical names and are therefore treated as distinct methods.
 In other words, Grace allows "overloading by arity" (although it does _not_ allow overloading by type).

-Method parameters may optionally be given types: the corresponding arguments will be
-    checked against those declared types just before the method body is executed.

 ### Type Parameters